MicrosoftDocs/entra-docs/docs/identity/users/groups-create-rule.md

 # Create or update a dynamic membership group in Microsoft Entra ID

-You can use rules to determine group membership based on user or device properties In Microsoft Entra ID, part of Microsoft Entra.
-This article tells how to set up a rule for a dynamic membership group in the Azure portal.
+You can use rules to determine dynamic membership groups based on user or device properties In Microsoft Entra ID, part of Microsoft Entra.
+This article tells how to set up a rule for a dynamic membership groups in the Azure portal.

 Group membership based on user or device properties is supported for security groups and Microsoft 365 groups.
-When a group membership rule is applied, user and device attributes are evaluated for matches with the membership rule.
-When an attribute changes for a user or device, all group membership rules in the organization are processed for changes.
+When you apply a rule for a dynamic membership group, user and device attributes are evaluated for matches with the membership rule.
+When an attribute changes for a user or device, all rules for dynamic membership groups in the organization are processed for changes.
 Users and devices are added or removed if they meet the conditions for a dynamic membership group.

 > [!NOTE]
 > Security groups can be used for either devices or users, but Microsoft 365 groups can include only users.

-Using dynamic membership groups require Microsoft Entra ID P1 license or Intune for Education license.
-See [Rules for dynamic membership groups in Microsoft Entra ID](./groups-dynamic-membership.md) for more details.
+Using dynamic membership groups requires Microsoft Entra ID P1 license or Intune for Education license.
+See [Manage rules for dynamic membership groups in Microsoft Entra ID](./groups-dynamic-membership.md) for more details.

 ## Rule builder in the Azure portal